dvoitekh/mlops_workshops/README.md

 There's a sample [Kale notebook](kubeflow/kale/) that generates a KFP pipeline for Titanic dataset classification.
 In order to run it:

 1. Create a new Kubeflow notebook with a CUSTOM image: `gcr.io/arrikto/jupyter-kale:v0.5.0`

 2. Copy the contents of the Kale demo directory to the notebook

 3. Open the titanic_dataset_ml.ipynb file there and activate the Kale jupyter extension on the left bar.

 4. Change the name of your mounted volume so it's used in the pipeline

 5. Click "Compile and Upload" button

 6. Navigate to KFP dashboard in the browser and run the pipeline

+## Seldon

+After you have configured the KFP pipeline, we can use the same data to run Seldon services.
+Open [Seldon notebook](seldon/) and run all the deployments.
+You can also explore the code for all components in [this directory](seldon/src/).